brentaro/QMK_HID_Gamepad_with_SOCD/README.md

 </details>

 - Save your keymap.c file.
-  - I'll attach my sample keymap.c file to cross reference.
+  - See attached sample keymap.c file to cross reference.

 ### 7. <ins>Compile custom firmware:</ins>
 - In QMK MSYS input the following: (Will take a few minutes and will check for errors)